-Students may elect the Pass/No Pass grading option and may change their grading option in a course up to the 15th day of instruction for graduate students, or the ninth week of instruction for undergraduates.
+Students may elect the Pass/No Pass grading option and may change their grading option in a course up to the ninth week of instruction.
 For the Pass/No Pass option, students receive a P for work that is performed at C or clearly passing level or better.
 For work that is not clearly passing, no academic credit is awarded; and students receive a NP (No Pass).
-Beginning fall 2001, the grade notation NP appears on the official transcript in all cases, regardless of when a student was admitted.
+The grade notation NP appears on the official transcript in all cases, regardless of when a student was admitted.
 For work that is passing, but incomplete, the grade notation I (Incomplete) may be issued.